 Can I offer a project to a group of your students?

 Creative Opportunities is not involved with student projects.
 If you would like to offer a project to a group of students please contact the relevant UAL College.
-You can find which college by looking through our course index.

 Can you recommend a student or graduate to me?